a-vasin/draughts/README.md

 (Hint: if nothing is highlighted when game is running - it's not your turn)

-If all of a sudden you still got confused you can track game status in the bottom of the window.
+If all of a sudden you still got confused you can track game status in the bottom of the window

+## Running game
+Please, run game with Java using entry point in Canvas.java